Waycross–Ware County Airport: World War II

-Waycross Army Airfield was initially activated as a sub-base of Hunter Army Airfield, Savannah, Georgia.
+Waycross Army Air Field was initially activated as a sub-base of Hunter Field, Savannah, Georgia.
 When the 85th Bombardment Group (Dive) and the 41st Service Group arrived at Waycross from Hunter AAF during the second week of August 1942, the base was far from complete so a tent city was utilized.
 The 85th Bomb Group had been activated at Hunter in February 1942 and initially equipped with the Vultee A-31 Vengeance dive bombers repossessed from British contracts when the war began.
-The 85th Bomb Group, consisting of the 499th, 500th, 501st and the 502nd Bombardment Squadrons (Dive) were later re-equipped with the Douglas A-24 Dauntless during 1942.
-The 85th Bomb Group's stay at Waycross was relatively short and at the end of September the Group departed for Gillespie Army Airfield, Tennessee.
+The 85th Bombardment Group, consisting of the 305th, 306th, 307th and the 308th Bombardment Squadrons were later re-equipped with the Douglas A-24 Dauntless during 1942.
+The 85th Group's stay at Waycross was relatively short and at the end of September the Group departed for Gillespie Army Air Field, Tennessee.

 The 41st Service Group was the first of several service groups to undergo training at Waycross.
 The Service Groups were in final phase training prior to staging for overseas duty.
 The initial lack of facilities at Waycross gave the groups excellent training in providing service to fighter groups that would be very similar to the conditions that would be encountered in overseas duty.
 The field was constructed without cutting down too many trees resulting in an excellently camouflaged airfield.
 Many taxiways and hardstands were bordered by trees simulating conditions in a combat area.

-During the first week of October 1942, the 311th Bombardment Group (Dive) moved to Waycross from Hunter AAF.
-The 311th Group and its squadrons, the 385th, 528th, 529th, and the 530th Bombardment Squadron (Dive), were also initially equipped with the Vultee A-31 before transitioning to the North American A-36 Mustang.
+During the first week of October 1942, the 311th Bombardment Group (Dive) moved to Waycross from Hunter Field.
+The 311th Group and its squadrons, the 382nd, 383rd, 384th and the 385th Bombardment Squadrons (Dive), were also initially equipped with the Vultee A-31 before transitioning to the North American A-36 Mustang.
 At Waycross, the 311th Group conducted replacement pilot training.
 The 311th temporarily deployed to Fort Bragg during January and February 1943, for maneuvers.